 Components of the healthcare system that are not in failure continue their normal operations.

-High Level Illustration (as applicable)
+High Level Illustration

 Figure 8.1.10 1 summarizes the overall description of this use-case.
 All the flows and connectivity should be self-explanatory based on the discussions in the previous sections.